The humble egg has impressive health credentials. Nutritionist Jo Lewin shares recipes, nutritional highlights and tips

 An introduction to eggs

 Both the white and yolk of an egg are rich in nutrients, including proteins, vitamins and minerals.
 The yolk also contains cholesterol, fat-soluble vitamins (such as vitamins D and E) and essential fatty acids.
-Eggs are an important and versatile ingredient for cooking, as their particular chemical make up is literally the glue of many important baking reactions.
+Eggs are also an important and versatile ingredient for cooking, as their particular chemical make up is literally the glue of many important baking reactions.

 Since the domestication of the chicken, people have been enjoying and nourishing themselves with eggs.
 As a long time symbol of fertility and rebirth, the egg has taken its place in religious as well as culinary history.
 In Christianity, the symbol of the decorated egg has become synonymous with Easter.
 There are lots of different types of egg available, the most commonly raised are chicken eggs while more gourmet choices include duck, goose and quail eggs.

 Eggs are a very good source of inexpensive, high-quality protein.
-More than half the protein of an egg is found in the egg white along with vitamin B2 and lower amounts of fat and cholesterol than the yolk.
-The whites are rich sources of selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.
-Egg yolks contain more calories and fat.
-They are the source of cholesterol, fat soluble vitamins A, D, E and K and lecithin - the compound that enables emulsification in recipes such as hollandaise or mayonnaise.
+More than half the protein of an egg is found in the egg white along with vitamin B2 and lower amounts of fat than the yolk.
+Eggs are rich sources of selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.
+Egg yolks contain more calories and fat than the whites.
+They are a source of fat soluble vitamins A, D, E and K and lecithin - the compound that enables emulsification in recipes such as hollandaise or mayonnaise.

 Some brands of egg now contain omega-3 fatty acids, depending on what the chickens have been fed (always check the box).
-Eggs are regarded a 'complete' source of protein as they contain all eight essential amino acids; the ones we cannot synthesise in our bodies and must obtain from our diet.
+Eggs are regarded a 'complete' source of protein as they contain all nine essential amino acids; the ones we cannot synthesise in our bodies and must obtain from our diet.

 The cholesterol question